 Criterion A association with a single event or a pattern of events, repeated activities, or historic trends that are important in a defined historic context.

 Criterion B association with individuals whose specific contributions to history can be identified and documented.

-See more guidance in NRHP Bulletin: "Guidelines for Evaluating and Documenting Properties Associated with Significant Persons" (NRB 32).
-Criterion C physical design or construction, including such elements as architecture, landscape architecture, engineering, and artwork.
+See more guidance in NRHP Bulletin: "Guidelines for Evaluating and Documenting architecture, engineering, and artwork.
 Their 1) embodiment of the distinctive characteristics of a type, period, or method of construction; 2) representation of the work of a master; 3) possession of high artistic values; and/or 4) representation of a significant and distinguishable entity whose components may lack individual distinction.
-Criterion D having important information with the potential to answer, in whole or in part, research questions about human history that can only be answered by the actual physical material of cultural resources.